Sahin-Halil/Portfolio-Site-Prototype/README.md

-# Portfolio-Site-Prototype
+# Portfolio-Blog-Site

 # Introduction
-Welcome to my portfolio website!
+Welcome to my portfolio website with blog functionality!
 This project showcases my skills, projects, and accomplishments.
 It’s built using HTML, CSS, and JavaScript, and I’m hosting it locally using XAMPP.

 # Features
 - Responsive Design: The website adapts to different screen sizes (desktop, tablet, mobile).